junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean and Cas wander off on their own when they are at the foot of the Statue of Liberty.

 Dean senses Cas stiffens when he looks up at the statue.
-The official tour guide is going through its history, the year it's built, then gifted and transported.
+The official tour guide is going through its history, the year it was built, then gifted and transported.
 All very scholastic.
 Dean's attention comes to Cas.

-Cas's jaw is set tight, he stares at the Statue of Libery with fear in his eyes.
+Cas's jaw is set tight, he stares at the Statue of Liberty with fear in his eyes.

 For years, Dean hasn't seen Cas afraid of something, let alone shaking with fear.